szanata/Tools4Tips/README.md

       ... bla bla bla
     }

+Use 'max-width' to set the maximum width for the tip.
+The is a 'tools4tips.css' example among the project.

-3 - Put your tooltip text inside a custom attribute called "data-tooltip" (HTML5 W3C compliant) or in the title attribute in any DOM elements you want.
+3 - Put your tooltip text inside a custom attribute called "data-tooltip" (HTML5 W3C compliant) or in the "title" attribute on any DOM elements you want.

 4 - Than initialize this script inside jquery ready function: